gaubrey1/celo-ico/README.md

 export const mintifyTokenAddress = "address-of-your-token-contract";
 ```

-Replace "abi-of-your-nft-contract" and "address-of-your-nft-contract" with the abi and address of the NFT contract that you deployed respectively.
+Replace `abi-of-your-nft-contract` and `address-of-your-nft-contract` with the ABI and address of the NFT contract that you deployed respectively.
 This can be found in the `mintifyNft-address.json` file(for the address) and `mintifyNft.json` file (for the abi) in the `mintifyNft` folder of the `hardhat` directory.

-Replace "abi-of-your-token-contract" and "address-of-your-token-contract" with the abi and address of the token contract that you deployed respectively.
-This can be found in the the `mintifyToken-address.json` file(for the address) and `mintifyToken.json` file (for the abi) in the `mintifyToken` folder of the `hardhat` directory.
+Replace `abi-of-your-token-contract` and `address-of-your-token-contract` with the ABI and address of the token contract that you deployed respectively.
+This can be found in the `mintifyToken-address.json` file(for the address) and `mintifyToken.json` file (for the abi) in the `mintifyToken` folder of the `hardhat` directory.

-Your project should look somehting like this
+Your project should look something like this

 ![](https://github.com/gaubrey1/celo-ico/blob/main/tutorial-images/final-project.png)

 Your ICO and NFT dapp should now work without errors 🚀.

-To test your project, you'll need two accounts created on metamask.
+To test your project, you'll need two accounts created on Metamask.
 To do this, read this [article](https://digitalpinas.com/create-metamask-account/#:~:text=How%20to%20create%20Additional%20Metamask%20Account%20on%20Browser,click%20%E2%80%9CCreate%E2%80%9D%20to%20have%20an%20additional%20Metamask%20account.) for more details.

-Account 1 will be the account that deploys the smart contracts while Account 2 will be the account that mints the nft and gets rewarded with the ICO.
+Account 1 will be the account that deploys the smart contracts while Account 2 will be the account that mints the NFT and gets rewarded with the ICO.

-> Note: The first Account created in metamask is by default Account 1.
+> Note: The first Account created in Metamask is by default Account 1.
 This is the account that deploys the smart contract.
-Account 1 will be able to withdraw funds sent by Account 2 as payment for minting the nft.
+Account 1 will be able to withdraw funds sent by Account 2 as payment for minting the NFT.

 ## Pushing Code to Github
 After testing your dapp and checking that everything behaves correctly, upload your project to a new GitHub repository.
 Instructions on how to do this can be found [here](https://www.git-tower.com/learn/git/faq/push-to-github/).

-If needed, you can create a readme file for your project that explains your dapp and includes a link to your Dapp.
+If needed, you can create a *readme* file for your project that explains your dapp and includes a link to your dapp.

 ## Deploying to Vercel
 We will now deploy your dapp so that everyone can see your website and you can share it with everyone.

-To deploy our dapp we will be using vercel.
-Vercel is the platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.
+To deploy our dapp we will be using Vercel.
+Vercel is the platform for front-end developers, providing the speed and reliability innovators need to create at the moment of inspiration.
 To get started;
-1. Go to [Vercel](https://vercel.com), click on the sign up button, fill select the appropriate options displayed and continue the sign up with your GitHub.
+1. Go to [Vercel](https://vercel.com), click on the *sign-up* button, fill select the appropriate options displayed and continue the sign-up with your GitHub.

 ![](https://github.com/gaubrey1/celo-ico/blob/main/tutorial-images/vercel.png)

-2. Click on Add New button, select Project from the dropdown menu,
+2. Click on **Add New button**, select **Project** from the dropdown menu,
-3. If this is your first time using vercel, you'll need to install vercel in your Github account.
-To do this, click the Add Github Account dropdown and follow the prompt shown.
-This will automatically show all your repository in your Github account.
+3. If this is your first time using Vercel, you'll need to install Vercel in your GitHub account.
+To do this, click on the **Add Github Account** dropdown and follow the prompt shown.
+This will automatically show all your repositories in your GitHub account.
 Select your Celo-ICO repo from the options given and import it
-4. When configuring your new project, Vercel will allow you to customize your Root Directory.
-For this project, our root directory is `my-app`.
-Click on the edit button to change the root directory to `my-app`.
+4. When configuring your new project, Vercel will allow you to customize your *root* Directory.
+For this project, our *root* directory is `my-app`.
+Click on the **edit** button to change the *root* directory to `my-app`.
 5. Select the framework as `Create React App`
 6. Click Deploy.
 This will take a while to complete

 Now you can see your deployed website by going to your dashboard, selecting your project, and copying the URL beneath domains!

 ## Conclusion
 That’s it!
 Congratulations!
-You are done with the tutorial, in this tutorial have built a dapp using react, hardhat, solidity and the Celo blockchain, pushed your code to Github, and deployed it to Vercel! 🎉
+You are done with the tutorial, in this tutorial have built a dapp using React, Hardhat, Solidity, and the Celo blockchain, pushed your code to Github, and deployed it to Vercel! 🎉